Custom Completions

 }

-In our module, we've chosen to export only the custom command my-command but not the custom completion animals.
-This allows users of this module to call the command, and even use the custom completion logic, without having access to the custom completion.
-This keeps the API cleaner, while still offering all the same benefits.
+completion is not exported.
+This allows users of this module to call the command, and even use the custom completion logic, without having access to the completion command itself.
+This results in a cleaner and more maintainable API.

 module commands {